 Map of Ancient Greek Ruins: the Peloponnese

-The Temple of Epicurius is described by UNESCO as “one of the best preserved monuments of classical antiquity.”
-It is located at Bassae, in the Arkadian mountains.
-It is dedicated to Epicurius, the go of healing and of the sun.
+The Temple of Apollo Epicurius is described by UNESCO as “one of the best-preserved monuments of classical antiquity.”
+It was built by the ancient Greeks at Bassae, in the Arkadian mountains.

 The home of Sisyphus and devoted to Poseidon, this large archaeological site dating back more than 5000 years contains a very photographic Temple of Apollo.

-The Temple of Apollo is only one within an entire city you can walk around and lies beneath the Acrocorinth.
+The Temple of Apollo is the only one within an entire ancient city you can walk around and lies beneath the Acrocorinth.
 The Acrocorinth is the largest and tallest acropolis in Greece and the fortress protected the route across the land into the Peloponnese.

 Epidaurus is the reputed birthplace of Asclepius, the son of Apollo and the Greek god of medicine.
 The Asclepius at Epidaurus.

 Of all the ancient Greek theaters, the theater of Epidaurus is considered the most perfect for its aesthetics and more importantly, for its acoustics.

-The Theater of Epidaurus was built toward the end of the fifth century.
-The music, dramatic shows, festivals and games held here (it could seat 14,000 people) were believed to help with the health of patients.
+The theater of Epidaurus was built toward the end of the fifth century.
+The music, dramatic shows, festivals, and games held here (it could seat 14,000 people) were believed to help with the health of patients.

 In the Late Bronze Age (around 1200 BCE) it was the richest palace center in Greece.
 In Greek mythology, it was founded by Perseus, son of Zeus.

 But the Mycenae worshipped Minoan gods and goddesses and is considered the forerunner to the Greek religion.
-For example, the Mycenae sky deity became the Greek god Zeus.
+For example, the Mycenae sky deity became the Greek god, Zeus.

 It’s known as the Mycenae period because of the influence of this great military culture that dominated much of Southern Greece and its southern islands.

 The citadel on the top of the acropolis above the ruins of ancient Mycenae is built in a style known as Cyclopean because the stones are so large it was thought only Cyclops could move them.

-At the foot of Mount Kronios on the Peloponnese west coast, lies the sanctuary of Olympia.
+At the foot of Mount Kronos on the Peloponnese west coast, lies the sanctuary of Olympia.

-Famous as not only the most important religious center in Grece, it was also the most important athletic site.
-Olympia was dedicated to Zeus and the Olympic Games, a national event, was held at Olympia every four years to honor Zeus.
+Famous as not only the most important religious center in Greece, it was also the most important athletic site.
+Olympia was dedicated to Zeus and is the birthplace of the Olympic Games, a national event, that was held at Olympia every four years to honor Zeus.

-The last Games were held in 393 BC and Olympia was destroyed n the the next century.
-The great temples, buildings and monuments of Olympia continue to be excavated and restored.
+The last Games were held in 393 BC and Olympia was destroyed in the next century.
+The great temples, buildings, athletics tracks, and gymnasiums of Olympia continue to be excavated and restored.

 For 7,000 years there has been a sizeable village on this site that has been continuously occupied.
 That makes Argos one of the world’s oldest villages.